rcestep/rcestep.github.io/README.md

 The networking track classes at Mitchell are mainly taught by Mr. Theisen and with his teaching, I was able to learn so much about network administration and how to setup, monitor, troubleshoot, and administer large enterprise networks.
 With his guidance, I have learned about networking concepts like switching and routing, the OSI model for troubleshooting, the routing protocols of networks and the internet and much more.
 The classes challenged me to get better with each lab I did.
 I learned and mastered Cisco IOS for switches and routers and even though I may have my blank moments, I can get the job done in the end.

-Some of the configurations I haave done on Cisco Switches are applying VLANs
+Some of the configurations I have done on Cisco Switches are applying VLANs

 ```
 vlan 10